kalvarioz/REU-PSU-Research-Project/updatelog.md

 The current goal is to create some files based on a 10,000 bus grid based on the western United States.

-To begin i will be doing some practice code as well as some tests using the 118 and 2000 bus grid provided to me as well, but ill try to ramp up to the 10,000 grid as soon as possibe,
+To begin i will be doing some practice code as well as some tests using the 118 and 2000 bus grid provided to me as well, but ill try to ramp up to the 10,000 grid as soon as possible.

+We will also focus on Persistent Homology as well as the Vietoris Rips Filtration, so this is a proper direction that can help me when reading and looking into data.

 ## 7/8 - Texas grid began to work and completed practice code